Clientless SSO authentication

 - AD gets the session information and creates a security audit log.
-Upon successful user authentication, AD creates an event with an ID of 672 (Windows 2003) or 4768 (Windows 2008 and later).
+Upon successful user authentication, AD creates an event with an ID of 672 (Windows 2003) or 4768 (Windows 2008 and above).

-- While monitoring the AD server, the agent gets the session information from the event IDs.
+- The agent, while monitoring the AD server, gets the session information from the above event IDs.

 - The agent passes on the username and IP address to the collector over the default TCP port (5566) at the same time.

 - The collector responds by sending successful authentication updates to the firewall on UDP port 6060.

 - If the firewall sees traffic from an IP it has no information on, it can query the collector on port 6677.

 - The firewall matches the user information with its local user map and applies security policies accordingly.